PracticumAI/fair/FAIR_Exercise_2.md

    * You don’t need to read or understand the article (though are welcome to), mostly skim, looking for the method to download the data that were collected.
    * **Note:** This is often not possible!
 Don’t worry, that is part of the exercise.
 If after a few minutes of looking at the article, you can’t find the data, that’s fine, fill out the Google form below indicating that.

 1. Fill in this Google form with your findings an submit it.
 Then repeat for the remaining articles until you have explored **three to four** studies.
+Or if you would rather have the form in a new window, [click here](https://docs.google.com/forms/d/e/1FAIpQLSfCsiS-wyGSd0ivIQRTTNIM927-GLckmf0OGE3qlsyVCGPwew/viewform?usp=sf_link).

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfCsiS-wyGSd0ivIQRTTNIM927-GLckmf0OGE3qlsyVCGPwew/viewform?embedded=true" width="800" height="1420" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>